nighthawkcoders/flask_portfolio/README.md

 > Updates for 2023 to 2024 school year.

-- Update README with File Descriptions
+- Update README with File Descriptions (anatomy)
+- Add JWT and add security features to data
+- Add migrate.sh to support sqlite schema and data upgrade

 #### January 2023